Skip to content

 Frequently Asked Questions

-How has Home Depot's primary segment — d&a changed year-over-year?
+How has Home Depot's primary — d&a changed year-over-year?

 The non-cash accounting expense representing the gradual loss of value of physical assets and equipment over time.